instadw/instadwell-blog/_posts/2026-1-19-top-10-co-living-spaces-in-north-campus-and-gtb-nagar-living-guide-2026.md

 ## Conclusion: Which Zone is For You?

--   Choose Hudson Lane if: You have a budget of ₹15k+ and want the premium "South Delhi" vibe.
+* Choose Hudson Lane if: You have a budget of ₹15k+ and want the premium "South Delhi" vibe.

--   Choose Vijay Nagar if: You need a PG near SRCC or PG near Hansraj College to save money and walk to class.
-(Check out Stanza Living properties).
+* Choose Vijay Nagar if: You need a PG near [SRCC](https://www.srcc.edu/) or PG near [Hansraj College](https://instadwell.com/search?lat=28.6806755&lng=77.2096174&location=Hansraj%20College%2C%20Delhi%2C%20110007%2C%20India&city=Delhi&country=India) to save money and walk to class.
+(Check out [Stanza Living Penzance House](https://instadwell.com/properties/2753-penzance-house) for girls or [Ventura House](https://instadwell.com/properties/2762-ventura-house) for boys).

--   Choose GTB Nagar if: You need the Metro daily for internships or coaching.
+* Choose GTB Nagar if: You need the Metro daily for internships or coaching.
+See our [Mukherjee Nagar UPSC Reality Guide](https://instadwell.com/blog/top-10-co-living-spaces-in-mukherjee-nagar-the-upsc-aspirants-reality-guide) if coaching is your primary reason for being in this belt.

 [Browse North Campus PGs near DU](https://instadwell.com/search?lat=28.6987867&lng=77.2047205&location=GTB%20Nagar%2C%20Delhi%2C%20110033%2C%20India&city=Delhi&country=India)